FC Barcelona Goalkeepers 2022

 In May 2014, Ter Stegen was announced as the new goalkeeper of Spanish club Barcelona, after the departures of Víctor Valdés and José Manuel Pinto, effective during the summer transfer window.

-Shortly after, he signed a five-year contract that would keep him at the club until June 2019.
+Back in 2019, he signed a five-year contract that would keep him at the club until June 2025.
 The transfer fee was €12 million, and the buy-out clause was set to €80 million.
 After the move, Ter Stegen said joining the club was the right move and that he aimed to settle at the club.

 He won the treble in his first season in Spain, playing for Barcelona in Copa del Rey and Champions League.